rustfs/docs.rustfs.com/docs/features/data-lake/index.md

 ## Simplicity

 Simplicity is hard.
 It requires work, discipline, and most importantly, commitment.
-RustFS's simplicity is legendary and is a philosophical commitment that makes our software easy to deploy, use, upgrade, and scale.
+RustFS prioritizes simplicity in design and operation and is a philosophical commitment that makes our software easy to deploy, use, upgrade, and scale.
 Modern data lakes don't have to be complex.
 There are a few parts, and we're committed to ensuring RustFS is the easiest to adopt and deploy.

 ## ELT or ETL - It Just Works